lgmorand/workshop-aca/docs/workshop.md

 That's it.
 How simple is it to provide persistent storage to your containerized application !

 > Note that different type of storage give different performance results.
-Generally, Azure File Share is faster exept for large bunch of small files.
+Generally, Azure File Share is faster except for large bunch of small files.
 If you are interested, read the great article of [Andre Dewes](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/azure-container-apps-working-with-storage/ba-p/3561853).

 ---